WaykiChain/wicc-wasm-cdt/examples/V4/ampl/README.md

 $ make
 ```
  - After build
-   - The built smart contract is under the 'uniswap' directory in the 'build' directory
+   - The built smart contract is under the 'ampl' directory in the 'build' directory
-   - You can find uniswap.wasm and uniswap.abi in the './build/uniswap' directory
+   - You can find ampl.wasm and ampl.abi in the './build/ampl' directory